 Target First Free Sundays—free general admission on the first Sunday of every month and the family programs offered on that day—are made possible by Target.
 Admission is granted on a first-come, first-served basis.
 Due to capacity restrictions, admission is not guaranteed.
 Location: 200 Larkin Street, San Francisco.
 For more info, visit their website.

-- Stern Grove Festival: San Francisco Symphony
+- Stern Grove Festival: Hieroglyphics

 Sigmund Stern Grove, San Francisco

 Sunday, 2 pm

 The free Stern Grove Festival presents Oakland's own underground hip-hop collective, Hieroglyphics this Sunday at 2 pm.
 Arrive early—space is available on a first-come, first-served basis.
 Free admission.
 From noon until 1 pm before every concert, kids of all ages are invited to participate in hands-on arts projects and programs at KidStage in the West Meadow.
 Kids can enjoy craft-making, singing and dance lessons, games, and more!
 Location: 19th Avenue and Sloat Boulevard.
 For more info, go to www.sterngrove.org.

 - Summer Sunday Concerts at Piccolo Pavilion